-The Remuneration Policy is produced to provide a summary of the applicable principles, rules and standards and covers all employees.
-Employee's remuneration against the policy is regularly considered and reviewed at the Board of Directors' Remuneration Committee.
-This policy itself is to be reviewed annually to ensure the policy rules and standards are relevant, consistently applied and remain compliant with the various legal requirements of the jurisdictions in which the Company operates.
+The Remuneration Policy is provides a summary of the applicable principles, rules and standards and covers directors and employees.
+Directors' and mployees' remuneration is regularly considered and reviewed against the policy at the Board of Directors' Remuneration Committee.
+This policy itself is reviewed annually to ensure the policy rules and standards are relevant, consistently applied and remain compliant with the various legal requirements of the jurisdictions in which the Company operates.

-The remuneration strategy is based on the following principles for all employees across the business:
+The remuneration policy is based on the following key principles: